KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding Actions.md

 ```

 This is convenient when you must trigger actions from other parts of your keyboard, for instance as a side-effect when the user does something else than typing.

+Keyboard actions can also be triggered by keyboard-specific gestures that are applied to buttons.
+If you use a ``SystemKeyboard``, this will be done automatically.
+You can apply these gestures to any button.

 Although the ``StandardKeyboardActionHandler`` will handle most actions properly, there may come a time when you will have to customize how certain actions are handled.
 If so, you will have to create a custom keyboard action handler.